sslivins/pysensorlinx/README.md

 # pysensorlinx

-pysensorlinx is a Python library for accessing Omnisense sensor data directly from the sensorlinx.com website.
-It supports logging into the service, retrieving site lists, and fetching sensor data.
+pysensorlinx is a Python library for accessing Sensor Linx sensor data directly from their webservice.
+It supports logging into the service, retrieving sites list, and setting and getting device data used to control devices such as heat pumps, etc.

 ## Features

-- Login to the Omnisense website
+- Login to sensor linx account
+- retrieve the user profile
+- get the list of buildings
-- Retrieve a list of sites with sensor data
+- get the list of devices
-- Fetch detailed sensor data for a selected site
+- get and set device parameters for a specific device
-- Asynchronous methods using aiohttp

 ## Install this repo